yuseonk/kaggle-competition-source/README.md

 # kaggle-competition-source
-References and my kernels about the competition I participated in.
+References and kernels about the competition I participated in.
 My kaggle profile is https://www.kaggle.com/ysk8282